nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * If you do want to add items into the order items table, you can refer to the [`addItem`](#adding-order-items-additem) command below.

-:information_source: **How do you specify that a cake has been ordered multiple times?**<br>
+:information_source: **How do you specify that a cake has been ordered multiple times using the `oi/` prefix?**<br>

-* If a user orders 2 chocolate cakes, you can specify the `o/` prefix twice, E.g. `o/Chocolate Cake o/Chocolate Cake`.

-* Alternatively, if Chocolate Cake is in index 4 of the order item table, you can specify `oi/1 1`.
+* If Chocolate Cake is in index 4 of the order item table, you can specify `oi/1 1`.

 ##### Adding a special request to an order: `request`